Open Application period for the following academic year: September 1 - October 31, annually.

 Students selected in the lottery will be notified by EMAIL, as provided on their lottery application.
 Students selected will be given 10 calendar days to complete and return the letter of acceptance and pay the 2020-2021 instructional and laptop insurance fees.

-Any student that has not returned the letter will lose their seat and the first student on the waiting list will be offered the open seat.
+Any student that has not returned the letter & fees will lose their seat and the first student on the waiting list will be offered the open seat.

-Once the acceptance letter has been received OCA will send out student enrollment packets.
+Once the acceptance letter and fees have been received the Oceanside Registrar will email the student enrollment packet.

 Due to the collegiate model, grade levels are not important in the overall design of the school as students may begin certain college level classes when they have successfully passed the college entrance requirements, beginning with 10th grade.
 Therefore, OCA will not designate a particular number of applications per year (9th grade, etc.).
 The first names drawn for available seats (including the exceptions) will receive placement letters.